 What was the first thing you bought as a child, with your own money?

-How many years do you think is a ‘long enough life’ to live?
+How many years do you think it would take to live a ‘long enough life’?

 If I looked at your schedule this week, would I be able determine your values with any accuracy?

 What’s the most generous thing you’ve ever done?

 from How Much Is Enough

 “…the show thrives from the thrill of first discovery and not knowing what comes next” Theatremania

 “An exciting and risky experiment.
 The show—and it is very much a show—scraps that whole “play” part, where a story is told to which we then react.
 Rather, it assumes that we all have personal stories from which to extrapolate … – Blast Magazine, Boston

 Selections of ‘what if’ proposals collected from audiences: